i5heu/wikinota/README.md

 # wikinota
 This is WikiNota.

-**This exploratory software and not suitable for production usage!**
+**This is exploratory software and not suitable for production usage!**